 Regulatory and charitable information

-The Clerk to the Board of Governors oversees the functioning of the Board and its sub-committees in accordance with the Instrument, Articles of Government and the Committee of University Chairs and has responsibility for compliance with standards of best practice in corporate governance.
+The Clerk to the Board of Governors oversees the functioning of the Board and its sub-committees in accordance with the Instrument and the Articles of Government, which came into operation on 21 September 2015; previous versions of the Instrument and Articles can be located here.
+The Clerk is responsible for compliance with standards of best practice in corporate governance as detailed within the Committee of University Chairs’ Higher Education Code of Governance.

 The university is a Higher Education Corporation by virtue of the Education Reform Act 1988.
 The university's full legal name is De Montfort University Higher Education Corporation but it operates under its preferred name 'De Montfort University'.